zorbaproject/zorbashell/README.md

-#Zorba-CMD
+# Zorba-CMD
 Zorba-CMD is an interpreter that translates human language into shell commands

-##History
+## History
 The Zorba Project started in 2006, with a first version of zorba-cmd written in VisualBasic6 by Luca Tringali.
 Later in 2010 the interpreter has beeen translated in Python2, and in 2017 it has been adapted for Python3.
-Once published on TRingali's personal website, now it's hosted on GitHub.
+Once published on Tringali's personal website, now it's hosted on GitHub.

+## Installing and using Zorba-CMD
+Please look at INSTALL.txt

-##How does the dictionary work?
+## How does the dictionary work?
 The dictionary is a *dict.csv* file in the folder *./lang/en-US/dict.csv*.
 Of course, you can create a dictionary for every language.
 It contains this kind of table:
 ```csv
 ID;word;category;translation;couplewith;